drspoulsen/drspoulsen.github.io/_posts/2022-12-15-Pokemon-Shiny-Hunting-Math.md

 2) It takes about 2838 checks in order for there to be a 50% chance of getting a shiny.
 I think most people would guess 2048 checks.

 Some other features are less apparent.
 One of my favorite facts is that if someone has already checked some shinies, the cumulative distribution function for how many **more** checks until they encounter a shiny has exactly the graph above.
 This is called the *memoryless property.* This should feel both obvious and strange.
 I like to think about coin flipping.
 If I flip five heads in a row, but I know the coin is fair, the probability that the next coin is heads has not changed from $$1/2$$.
 The past results have no impact on the future in this regard.
-So, if someone has already checked 10,000 Pokemon for shinyness and has come up empty-handed, the probability that they'll find a shiny in the next 4096 checks is still only 63%.
+So, if someone has already checked 10,000 Pokemon for shininess and has come up empty-handed, the probability that they'll find a shiny in the next 4096 checks is still only 63%.
 There's no credit earned from the universe from those first 10,000 checks.

 ## The Poisson Distribution